The $p$-adic Gross-Zagier formula on Shimura curves, II: nonsplit primes: Structure of the proof

-\paragraph{Convention on citations from \cite{1}} In \cite{1}, we have denoted by $S_{\text{non-split}}$ the set of places of $F$ non-split in $E$, and by $S_{p}$ the set of places of $F$ above $p$.
-When referring to results from \cite{1}, we henceforth convene that one should read any assumption such as let $v\in S_{\text{non-split}}$' or `let $v$ be a place in $F$ non-split in $E$' as `let $v\in S_{\text{non-split}} -S_{p}$'.
+\paragraph{Convention on citations from \cite{1}} In \cite{1}, we have denoted by $S_{\text{nonsplit}}$ the set of places of $F$ nonsplit in $E$, and by $S_{p}$ the set of places of $F$ above $p$.
+When referring to results from \cite{1}, we henceforth stipulate that one should read any assumption such as `let $v\in S_{\text{nonsplit}}$' or `let $v$ be a place in $F$ nonsplit in $E$' as `let $v\in S_{\text{nonsplit}} -S_{p}$'.
 Similarly, the set $S_{1}$ fixed in \cite[\S 6.1]{1} should be understood to consist only of places not above $p$.